--THE 7 COVENANTS OF GOD ALMIGHTY --

 Survival to be a struggle.

-Death introduced, and would be the fixed fate of all their descendants.
+Death was introduced and would be the fixed fate of all their descendants.

 Although these curses are severe and unflinchingly determined, a wonderful promise of grace was also included in the Adamic Covenant.
 Genesis 3:15 is often referred to as the “Proto-Gospel” or “First Gospel,” Gospel meaning ‘Good News’.
-Speaking to Satan, God says, “And I will put enmity between you and the woman, And between your seed and her seed; He shall bruise you on the head, And you shall bruise him on the heel.”
+Speaking to Satan, God says, “And I will put enmity between you and the woman, and between your seed and her seed; He shall bruise you on the head, and you shall bruise him on the heel.”
 In this first of all Biblical prophecies, God promises that one born of a woman would be wounded in the process of destroying Satan.
-The “seed” of the woman who would crush the Serpent’s head is none other than Jesus Christ.
+The “seed” of the woman who would crush the Serpent’s head is, of course, none other than Yeshua the Messiah.
 Even while pronouncing the curse, God puts Satan on notice, and makes known His gracious provision for the salvation of mankind.

 TWO - Noahic Covenant. - “Thus I establish My covenant with you: Never again shall all flesh be cut off by the waters of the flood; never again shall there be a flood to destroy the earth."
 And God said: "This is the sign of the covenant which I make between Me and you, and every living creature that is with you, for perpetual generations: I set My rainbow in the cloud, and it shall be for the sign of the covenant between Me and the earth.” - Genesis 9:11-13